polyseam/platform-engineering/docs/dagger/README.md

 dagger init --sdk=python --source=./terraform_dagger_pipeine --name=platform_engineering
 ```

-The above Dagger CLI command initializes the new module, and you will note we are passing through a few command line arguments:
+The above Dagger CLI command called `init` initializes the new module, and you will note we are passing through a few command line arguments:

-- sdk: Dagger makes available a few SDKs.
+- sdk: dagger makes available a few SDKs.
 They have support for Go, Python, TypeScript, PHP, and Java.
 In this case, we are using Python.
-- source: Source directory used by the installed sdk.
+- source: source directory used by the installed sdk.
 In our case, we are asking Dagger to initialize in the ./terraform_dagger_pipeine directory
-- name: Name of the new module
+- name: name of the new module

 All this together will create a new directory in our Dagger folder called ‘terraform_dagger_pipeine’ with some default configurations.